 Or even better, have them sit opposite each other.
 From a psychological point of view, this will increase their willingness to argue against each other.
 Additionally, not being allowed to sit next to their partner or buddy might unsettle them slightly.
 This could be useful for horror settings.

 is a psychological trick

-Now this might sound like a psychological manoeuvre for alphas.
-But that’s really not the intention here.
+Now this might sound like a psychological maneuver, but that’s really not the intention here.
 Instead, it’s about immersion.
 With some settings, a bit of authority on the side of the GM will make it easier for the players to dive into the mood of your game.
 A more “stern” gamemaster is great for genres such as horror or dark fantasy.
 In any case, by telling them where to sit, you’ll have the attention of your players.

 Breaking up an established

 Here’s another clever trick to unnerve your players or get them thinking: break up an established seating order yourself.
 Leave your position behind the GM screen and stand or sit close to one of them.
 We’re all used to the GM always sitting neatly behind his gamemaster screen, at a safe distance to the players.
 Don’t do that.
 Instead, be bold and break with this tradition.
 Then the whole room will be your stage, instead of only the spot behind your GM-screen.

 Squat insidiously between the players while they make a sneak role to bypass the city guards.
 Stand behind them, while you reprimand them in the role of a stern teacher or superior.
 Or snatch their character sheet from the table while you are portraying a border patrol guard checking their documents.